-If a student takes an Advanced Placement (AP), Dual Enrollment (whether or not community college enrollment was completed), or MVGS course, each grade is worth more QP; however, MVGS courses which are not AP, Dual Enrollment, or do not have a comparable weighted course at John Handley High School will not be weighted.
-Using the previous example, if the first "A" was in an AP/Dual Enrollment course and the last "B" was in an AP/Dual Enrollment course, the calculation would be 4.5 + 4 + 3 + 3.5 = 15 Total Quality Points.
+If a student takes an Advanced Placement (AP), Dual Enrollment (DE) (even if community college enrollment was not completed), or Mountain Vista Governor's School (MVGS) course, each grade is worth more QP; however, MVGS courses which are not AP, DE, or do not have a comparable weighted course at John Handley High School will not be weighted.
+Using the previous example, if the first "A" was in an AP/DE course and the last "B" was in an AP/DE course, the calculation would be 4.5 + 4 + 3 + 3.5 = 15 Total Quality Points.
 When divided by four classes, this total yields a semester GPA of 3.75.
 If the student took the AP exam, the calculation would be 5 + 4 + 3 + 4 = 16 Total Quality Points.
 When divided by four classes, this total yields a semester GPA of 4.0.

-The current High School Program of Studies includes a complete listing of Advanced Placement and Dual Enrollment courses.
+The current High School Program of Studies includes a complete listing of AP and DE courses.
 The Grade Point Average weight for every course in the program of studies is listed in the course description.
 Additionally, if the course is weighted at 4.5 or 5.0 for an "A", the weight is reflected in the course title as well.
-In order to receive weighted credit for an Advanced Placement course, the student must take the associated Advanced Placement exam.
-Students enrolled in Advanced Placement courses that elect not to take the associated Advanced Placement exam will be awarded 4.5 quality points.
+In order to receive full weighted credit for an AP course, the student must take the associated AP exam.
+Students enrolled in AP courses that elect not to take the associated AP exam will be awarded 4.5 quality points.

-Students' grade point average will be determined by assigning point values to courses as follows: Points Per Credit
+Students' grade point average will be determined by assigning point values to courses as follows: Quality Points Per Credit

-Advanced Placement Dual Enrollment, MVGS, or JHHS

-and AP Exam Advanced Placement Courses, w/o Exam All Other Courses
+Advanced Placement and AP Exam Dual Enrollment, MVGS, or JHHS Advanced Placement Courses, w/o Exam All Other Courses

-A-5 A - 4.5 A - 4
+A - 5 A - 4.5 A - 4

-B-4 B - 3.5 B - 3
+B - 4 B - 3.5 B - 3

-C-3 C - 2.5 C - 2
+C - 3 C - 2.5 C - 2

-D - 1 D - 1.0 D - 1
+D - 2 D - 1.5 D - 1

 F - 0 F - 0 F - 0